 They’re simply not designed for it.
 In part (a large part) that’s because of their shells – awkward, cumbersome, dome-shaped things that weigh anywhere from 20 to 900 pounds!

-While those of their aquatic cousins evolved to be better for swimming – lighter, and streamlined to reduce drag – the sole function of a tortoise shell is body armor.
+While those of their aquatic cousins (such as the Red-Eared Slider) evolved to be better for swimming – lighter, and streamlined to reduce drag – the sole function of a tortoise shell is body armor.

 The bony plating fused to their ribs and spines is a primary means of protection for these creatures.